diptiwalimbe/movie-db-app/README.md

 The user enters the names of any 2 actors and gets a list of the movies starring the duo.

+## Getting access to The Movie DB API

+Create an account on The Movie DB API website and store the API Read Access Token in a variable VITE_REACT_APP_TMDB_API_TOKEN=<your_token> in a .env file at the root of your project.

 ## Run the app in Development mode

 ### npm i